amigavision/AmigaVision/cd32/ReadMe.txt

 * Magic Island
 * Theme Park

-## 🕹️ Games That Require "Joystick Swap"

-For some inexplicable reason, there are a few games that needed the CD32 gamepad in the other port.
-So to play these games, you need to open the MiSTer menu and select `Joystick Swap` after launching them to make them playable:

-* Gulp
-* Seek & Destroy

 ## ↕️ 68 Games Will Use 5×PAL Overscale

 As you may know, AmigaVision has per-game [5×PAL Overscale presets] for games that support it, which optimizes scaling for 1080p/4K.
 With this setup, we are bringing that same support to CD32!